 Insect repellents help people reduce their exposure to mosquito bites that may carry potential serious viruses such as West Nile Virus.
 Please read the following to learn more about commonly used active ingredients in insect repellents.

 Insect repellents containing DEET are the most effective mosquito repellents available.
 Products vary in their concentration of DEET from below 10% to above 30%.
 Products with concentrations around 10% are effective for periods of approximately two hours.
 As the concentrations of DEET increases, the duration of effectiveness during activity increases.
 For example, 24% has been shown to provide an average of 5 hours of protection.

-For safety, select the lowest concentration affective for the amount of time spent oputdoors. it is fenerally afteed that DEET should not be aplied more than once a day.
+For safety, select the lowest concentration affective for the amount of time spent outdoors. it is generally believed that DEET should not be applied more than once a day.

 The active ingredient in insect repellents containing DEET is is N,N-Diethyl-meta-toluamide or diethyltoluamide.

 For more information regarding DEET, please visit the National Pesticide Information Center's informational page or the EPA.

 Always Use Insect Repellents According to the Label Directions